A note on the local weak limit of a sequence of expander graphs: Introduction

 and if $p > p_c(G)$, then there exists some $\alpha = \alpha(p) > 0$ such that

-In this short paper, we first show that when a sequence of finite expander graphs converges locally weakly to a random graph $G$, then $p_c(G)$ is constant almost surely.
-That is, we have the following theorem. \begin{theorem} Let $G_n$ be a sequence of finite graphs with a uniform Cheeger constant lower bound $c>0$ and a uniform degree bound $\Delta>0$, such that $G_n\rightarrow (G,\rho)$ locally weakly, where $(G,\rho)$ is a random infinite graph.
-Then $p_c(G)$ is constant almost surely.
+In this short paper, we first show that when a sequence of finite expander graphs converges locally weakly to a random graph $G$, then $G$ is an ergodic (or extremal) unimodular random graph.
+Any measurable function $f: \mathcal{G}\mapsto \R$ is called rerooting-invariant if it is invariant under changes in the position of the root (that is, for any graph $\tau$ and any two vertices $v,v'\in \tau$, $f((\tau,v))=f((\tau,v'))$; we sometimes suppress the root in the notation and simply denote it as $f(\tau)$).
+We have the following theorem. \begin{theorem} Let $G_n$ be a sequence of finite graphs with a uniform Cheeger constant lower bound $c>0$ and a uniform degree bound $\Delta>0$, such that $G_n\rightarrow (G,\rho)$ locally weakly, where $(G,\rho)$ is a random infinite rooted graph.
+Then $G$ is an ergodic (or extremal) unimodular random graph.
+That is, if $f$ is any rerooting-invariant function, then $f(G)$ is constant almost surely.
+In particular, $p_c(G)$ is constant almost surely.

 \end{theorem}